Supposing we had a class of students, and all of them took a test. Now you want to use an

 object:

-cannot be used to change the value of trouble
+cannot be used to change the value of trouble.
+In short, both

 If you want to pass a string as an argument to a function, you'll have three choices for representing the string: